 I know I’m going on and on about the food, but I have to mention it because it’s amazing how many restaurant choices you have and how delicious each and every one of them is.

-If you are in the mood for a burger or sandwich, you have to visit Eggspot Fremantle.
-It’s a stall at the Fremantle Market and they sell like crazy, it’s one of the most popular spots and with just a little bite you’ll understand why!
+If you are in the mood for a burger, you have to visit Smash Grill in Fremantle.
+It’s a small joint near the Fremantle Markets and they sell like crazy.
+It’s one of the most popular spots, and with just a little bite, you’ll understand why!

-You can expect to pay around $13-16 AUD per sandwich, but they will fill you up!
+You can expect to pay around $15 AUD per burger, but they will fill you up!
 I often cant eat all the chips but I try!

 20. Bike tour